hkwu/ghastly/README.md

 # Ghastly

-A library designed to make it easier to modularize clients built on top of [Discord.js](http://hydrabolt.github.io/discord.js/).
+A lightweight library designed to make it easier to modularize clients built on top of [Discord.js](http://hydrabolt.github.io/discord.js/).

 ## Installation